BarganConstantin/Algorithms/README.md

 # Sorting Algorithms

+&nbsp;&nbsp;&nbsp;&nbsp;In computer science, a [sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm) is an algorithm that puts elements of a list into an order.
+The most frequently used orders are numerical order and lexicographical order, and either ascending or descending.
+Efficient sorting is important for optimizing the efficiency of other algorithms (such as search and merge algorithms) that require input data to be in sorted lists.
+Sorting is also often useful for canonicalizing data and for producing human-readable output.

 ## Sorting by Quicksort algorithm
 &nbsp;&nbsp;&nbsp;&nbsp;Quicksort is a sorting algorithm based on a divide et impera strategy.
 This divides the sorting list into two easier-to-sort sublists.
 The steps of the algorithm are: